Post No.: 0329

 The first days you get up at a fixed time even though you need more sleep will feel horrible, but your body should soon learn to adapt to sleeping at that fixed time you should be in bed each night.
 Some sleep experts allow or even advocate taking naps during the day, but if you are trying to adjust your sleep routine then don’t take any naps during the day – only sleep during the 8-hour or so window you’ve set yourself for sleeping.

 If you’re really tired or it’s getting late but you’ve still got some work left to do, you’re highly likely better off going to bed at your usual time and finishing the work the next day if possible.
 This is because your productivity rate when you’re tired could be half of your normal productivity rate so you’ll take twice as long to complete it in this state, and you’ll feel terrible while doing it too, plus it could get even worse if you make mistakes for being tired.
-If you do get some sleep and then pick up the work the next day when you’re at normal productivity levels again, you’ll get more work done or you’ll get it done in less time, plus you’ll feel mentally better for the sleep too, and fewer mistakes will likely be made.
+You may then believe that this level of performance is ‘normal’ and all you could ever be.
+Meanwhile, if you do get some sleep and then pick up the work the next day when you’re at optimal productivity levels again, you’ll get more work done or you’ll get it done in less time, plus you’ll feel mentally better for the sleep too, and fewer mistakes will likely be made.

 All this is true regarding productivity when we work overly long hours – working longer or later doesn’t necessarily mean that people are getting more work done or getting better quality, more creative, work done.
+For sacrificing breaks in general, you might feel chronically stressed, your eyes are getting wrecked, you’re skipping meals and/or you’re not getting up from your chair frequently enough, which all harms your mental and physical health and therefore long-term productivity potential.
 Sometimes it’s easier to understand something than to make it happen though, as one might stress about the unfinished work when lying in bed, which might then keep one awake anyway.
 Well if working beyond expected hours becomes a pattern then it either means the work is unhealthy or one needs to learn to start it earlier.

 Woof.
 If you have any other tips that have worked for you for getting a good night’s kip then please reply to the tweet linked in the Twitter comment button below.
 Counting an endless stream of fluffy sheep doesn’t work for most people – but I guess you could give it a try if you want?
 For me, it keeps me even more awake because all I see are lamb chops(!)